Henry Loomis (broadcasting executive): Voice of America

-As part of an effort to help make English a World language, Loomis oversaw the introduction on October 19, 1959, of the use of Special English, in which news is read slowly using a limited vocabulary of about 1,500 words with a simplified grammar and short pauses between adjacent words to make word boundaries more easily discernible.
+As part of an effort to help make English a world language, Loomis oversaw the introduction on October 19, 1959, of the use of Special English, in which news is read slowly using a limited vocabulary of about 1,500 words with a simplified grammar and short pauses between adjacent words to make word boundaries more easily discernible.
 The target audience for Special English is people who have learned English in school, but are less than fluent and do not speak it in daily usage.

 In February 1962, Loomis announced the addition of three new short-wave radio transmitters that would allow it to better compete with Radio Moscow and Peiping Radio, and to help reach through the jamming of its signal.

-Under Loomis, the Voice of America reported on the pressing stories of the day, including round-the-clock coverage in Spanish and expanded English language reporting during the Cuban Missile Crisis in 1962.
+Under Loomis, the Voice of America reported on the pressing stories of the day, including round-the-clock coverage in Spanish and expanded English-language reporting during the Cuban Missile Crisis in 1962.
 The VOA broadcast Dr. Martin Luther King Jr.'s I Have a Dream speech live around the world in August 1963 during the March on Washington for Jobs and Freedom.

-Loomis resigned from his post in 1965, citing increasing pressure from the Johnson Administration to refrain from reporting news that would reflect negatively on the White House, particularly on the nation's increasing military involvement in Southeast Asia.
+Loomis resigned from his post in 1965, citing increasing pressure from the Johnson administration to refrain from reporting news that would reflect negatively on the White House, particularly on the nation's increasing military involvement in Southeast Asia.
 The Johnson White House wanted the Voice of America to refrain from reporting on United States Air Force missions over Laos.
 Loomis noted in his farewell speech that "The Voice of America is not the voice of the administration."

 Corporation for Public Broadcasting

 President Richard M. Nixon appointed Loomis in September 1972 as president of the Corporation for Public Broadcasting, overseeing money to be allocated to public television stations, in an appointment that Time magazine described as evidence that "the localists appear to have won the battle".
 Loomis, then deputy director of the United States Information Agency, was named to replace John W. Macy.
 Jr., who had been the first head of the Corporation when it was established in 1969, and had been a longtime advocate of centralization of public broadcasting.
 Loomis removed control over programming from the Public Broadcasting Service, decentralizing control and redistributing the funds to local stations.

 In December 1977, Loomis announced that he would step down as president when his term ended in September 1978, or would leave earlier if a successor was selected.

-Loomis resigned in 1978 in a wave of centralization back to PBS under the Carter Administration.
+Loomis resigned in 1978 in a wave of centralization back to PBS under the Carter administration.

 Personal life

-Loomis' brother, Alfred was a sailor who competed at the 1948 Summer Olympics in London, where he won a gold medal in the 6 Metre class with the boat Uanoria.
+Loomis's brother, Alfred, was a sailor who competed at the 1948 Summer Olympics in London, where he won a gold medal in the 6 Metre class with the boat Uanoria.

 Death

-Loomis died on November 2, 2008, aged 89, in Jacksonville, Florida, due to complications of Alzheimer's disease, Parkinson's disease and Pick's disease.
+Loomis died on November 2, 2008, aged 89, in Jacksonville, Florida, owing to complications of Alzheimer's disease, Parkinson's disease and Pick's disease.